JJChiDguez/JJChiDguez.github.io/docs/index.md

 <p align="center"><img src="figures/hereiam.jpg" ><h4 align="center" class="text-muted">Jes&uacute;s-Javier Chi-Dom&iacute;nguez</h4></p>

-I am a Postdoctoral researcher at [Tampere University, Finland](https://www.tuni.fi/en).
-I'm currently working on the (mathematical, and probabilistic) study of side-channel analysis applied to both existing and emerging cryptosystems.
+I am working as _Senior Cryptographer Post Quantum_ at the [Technology Innovation Institute (**TII**)](https://www.tii.ae/), Abu Dhabi, United Arab Emirates.

-I have also an interest in the cryptanalysis and secure C-code implementations of elliptic-curve and isogeny-based cryptographic protocols.
+My research is currently focused on the cryptanalysis and constant-time C-code implementations of elliptic-curve and isogeny-based cryptographic protocols, where constant-time means its running-time is independent (or it does depend on randomness non-correlated) from its input.

 I got a bachelor's degree in mathematics in 2013 at the [Faculty of Mathematics of the Autonomous University of Yucatan](https://www.matematicas.uady.mx/).
 I moved to computer sciences for the master's and Ph.D. degrees, both of them were coursed at the [Cinvestav - IPN](https://www.cs.cinvestav.mx/en).
+I did postdoctoral research stay at [Tampere University, Finland](https://www.tuni.fi/en) where I worked on the (mathematical, and probabilistic) study of side-channel analysis applied to both existing and emerging cryptosystems.

 Maybe you want to take a look at
 - [<img alt="CV icon" src="figures/icons/cv.svg" style="width:16px;height:16px;"> Curriculum Vitae](pdfs/CV-ChiDominguez.pdf);
 - [<img alt="Slides icon" src="figures/icons/slides.svg" style="width:16px;height:16px;"> Slides from my talks](slides.html);
 - [<img alt="Publications icon" src="figures/icons/publications.svg" style="width:16px;height:16px;"> Publications](publications.html);